langlk/tic-tac-toe/README.md

   * AI assumes other player will choose moves with the lowest score.
   * AI sums the scores of "best" possible followup moves ("best" alternates based on whether AI or Player 1 is choosing.)
   * AI chooses the move with the best cumulative score.

+## Known Bugs

+* When playing vs AI, clicking the next square too quickly can result in player marking a square before an AI's move has appeared in that square.
+This is due to a programmed delay in displaying the AI's move (in order to give it the appearance of thinking its move over).
+The game state still knows the correct placement of marks, but the UI will show an incorrect mark till game end.
+Waiting for the AI's move to appear is recommended.

+## Support and contact details

+_Please contact [kels.langlois@gmail.com](mailto:kels.langlois@gmail.com) or Gennaro Anzalone with questions, comments, or issues._

+## Technologies Used

+* HTML
+* CSS
+* Bootstrap
+* JavaScript

+### License

+Copyright (c) 2017 **Gennaro Anzalone, Kelsey Langlois, and Linda Luu**

+*This software is licensed under the MIT license.*